Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

             ```[ps]
             az account set --subscription [Subscription ID]
             ```
         1. Connect to the AKS Cluster.
-The secondcommand from the connect sidebar in the portal.
+The second command from the connect sidebar in the portal.
             ```[ps]
             az aks get-credentials --resource-group [Resource Group Name] --name [AKS Cluster Name]
             ```
+        1. Update the `deployment.yaml` with the name of the Azure Container Registry.
+This will be on line ~17
+        1. Create the deployment on the cluster
+            ```[ps]
+            kubectl apply -f ".\Source\DeployThis\deployment.yaml"
+            ```
+        1. Get the External IP address of the service. **Note** the EXTERNAL-IP Address
+            ```[ps]
+            kubectl get service
+            ```
+        1. Test to make sure the system is working by browsing to the site http://[EXTERNAL-IP]/swagger

 ## Remote Debugging
 Remote debugging requires the debugging symbols to be deployed to the remote target.
 This is done by building and deploying the project in the "Debug" configuration.
 The instructions below publish and deploy from Visual Studio.